dk-fern/flaskWebApp-with-docker/Project Guide/2_Docker.md

 Proceed with installing the application, accepting defaults when prompted.
 This will not only give you a gui version of Docker, but allow you to use Docker from the command line.

+Now let's open the application, this will ensure that the Docker engine starts and will be running when we want to use it.
+If you ever encounter an error mentioning the Docker service/daemon isn't running, you can simply open Docker Desktop and it will start.

 ## 2. Create a Docker Hub account
 Navigate to [THIS LINK](https://hub.docker.com/) and create a Docker Hub account.
 This will create your own repository to store your soon-to-be-created Docker image.